-In 2011 the Department of Environmental Protection performed a Source Water Assessment on our system.
-The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There are three potential sources of contamination identified for this system with moderate susceptibility levels.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp or they can be obtained from City Hall at 465 Valparaiso Parkway.
+In 2014 the Florida Department of Environmental Protection performed a Source Water Assessment on our system and a search of the data sources indicated no potential sources of contamination near our wells.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swap or they can be obtained from City Hall at 465 Valparaiso Parkway.

-If you have any questions about this report or concerning your water utility, please contact Public Works Director, James Valandingham at 850-729-5407 or via email at vpw@valp.org.
+If you have any questions about this report or concerning your water utility, please contact Public Works Director, James Valandingham at 850-729-5407 or via e-mail at vpw@valp.org.
 We encourage our valued customers to be informed about their water utility.
 Information including this report is available on our web site vpw.valp.org.
 If you want to learn more, please attend any of our regularly scheduled meetings.
 They are held the second Monday of every month at 6 pm in the Commission Chambers 465 Valparaiso Parkway.

 The City of Valparaiso Water System routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2011.
-Data obtained before January 1, 2011, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.
+Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2014.
+Data obtained before January 1, 2014, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.